jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > 	- I analyze JavaScript code to understand patterns
 > 	- It is great to quickly test something using a JavaScript framework
 >
-> Organizing the data by the insights we may draw from the data the structure look like this:
+> Organizing the notes by the insights we may draw from the notes, the structure look like this:
 >
 > **Theme (based on an insight about the participants): Trying out is good**
 >
 > 	- To try out stuff in HTML is fun
-> 	- It is great to quickly test something using a javascript framework
+> 	- It is great to quickly test something using a JavaScript framework
 >
 > **Theme (based on an insight about the participants): Learning makes own coding better**
 >